 Overall Aim

-To equip farmers with improved tools for adapting to the emerging challenges of this new reality, a $3.5 million grant from the USDA Organic Agriculture Research and Extension Initiative (OREI) program awarded to researchers at the University of Kentucky Martin-Gatton College of Agriculture will support diversified fruit and vegetable operations that serve local and regional communities across the Southeast, Midwest, and Northeast, increasing growers’ ability to match growing demand.
-Consumer demand for fresh, local produce accounts for nearly 45% of all organic food sales, and certified organic cropland increased 79% over the last decade.
-Organic food retail sales were estimated at $52 billion in 2021 (Source: USDA).
+To equip farmers with improved tools for adapting to the emerging challenges of this new reality, a $3.5 million grant from the USDA Organic Agriculture Research and Extension Initiative (OREI) program awarded to researchers at the University of Kentucky Martin-Gatton College of Agriculture, Food, and Environment.
+The funding will support diversified fruit and vegetable operations that serve local and regional communities across the Southeast, Midwest, and Northeast.
+Across these regions and the U.S., fresh, local produce accounts for nearly 40% of all organic food sales and organic food retail sales were estimated at $52 billion in 2021 (Source: USDA).
+However, it is not so easy for farmers to continually meet this growing demand.

 Main Project Objective